darkhole22/computer-graphics-project-2023/docs/Details.md

 [vulture::Scene](../ComputerGraphicsProject2023/src/vulture/scene/Scene.h) creates, on startup, a **default pipeline** for GameObjects using the default *Phong* shader.

-However, different pipelines can be created for different needs: each `vulture::SceneObjectList` manages its own pipeline, creating it based on the required *Shaders* and *Descriptor Set Layouts*.
+However, different pipelines can be created for different needs: each `vulture::SceneObjectList` manages its own pipeline, creating it based on the required *Shaders*, *Descriptor Set Layouts* and *Pipeline Features*.

+For example, [Trees](../ComputerGraphicsProject2023/src/game/terrain/Tree.h) use the default pipeline to render the trunks, but a custom one to render leaves, since they require to disable **culling**.

 Moreover, the [vulture::Skybox](../ComputerGraphicsProject2023/src/vulture/scene/Skybox.h) class manages its own *Pipeline*, providing its shaders and explicitly disabling **Depth Testing**.

-> Disabling Depth Testing guarantees that the skybox is drawn behind everything else.
+> Disabling Depth Testing guarantees that the skybox is drawn behind everything else, provided that it's rendered first.

 The [vulture::UIHandler](../ComputerGraphicsProject2023/src/vulture/scene/ui/UIHandler.h) class also manages its own *Pipelines*, one for rendering **Text** and one for rendering **Images**.
 These two pipelines use vastly different shaders, but the same settings, enabling **color blending** and specifying a **compare operator**.

 > Color Blending allows text to be correctly drawn on top of other fragments, and `VK_COMPARE_OP_ALWAYS` guarantees that UI is always rendered on top of everything else.

+The [Terrain](../ComputerGraphicsProject2023/src/game/terrain/Terrain.h) also manages its own *Pipeline*, using the *Oren-Nayar* shader.

-## Set Vertex Format and Uniforms
+## Set Vertex Layouts and Uniforms

+The default **Vertex Layout** used for GameObjects is defined in the [vulture::Renderer](../ComputerGraphicsProject2023/src/vulture/renderer/Renderer.h) class.

+The **Skybox** and the **UIHandler** both specify their own vertex layouts.

+[GameObjects](../ComputerGraphicsProject2023/src/vulture/scene/GameObject.h) defines the following **Uniform Buffers**:
+- Three *TextureSamplers* for the *albedo*, *roughness* and *emission* textures.
+- A `ModelBufferObject` storing the *World Matrix* of the object
+- An `ObjectBufferObject` storing additional details, such as the *Emission Strength* of the object.
+  - ~~We couldn't come up with a better name~~

+The [Terrain](../ComputerGraphicsProject2023/src/game/terrain/Terrain.h) defines the following **Uniform Buffers**:
+- Four *TextureSamplers* for the terrain textures *(water, sand, grass, rock)*
+- A *TextureSampler* used for the **Terrain Heightmap**
+- A `TerrainBufferObject` used to store heightmap levels

+The **Skybox** uses the following **Uniform Buffers**:
+- A `SkyboxBufferObject` used to store the *Projection* and *View Matrices*
+- A `samplerCube` to store the Cubemap Texture

+The **User Interfaces** uses the following **Uniform Buffers**:
+- A *TextureSampler* used to store the image textures and the font atlas.
+- A `TextVertexBufferObject` both for *images* and *text*, to store *Position*, *Scale* and *Aspect Ratio*.
+- A `TextFragmentBufferObject`, only for *text*, to store info such as color or border.

+Moreover, some uniform buffers are shared among multiple shaders:
+- A [CameraBufferObject](../ComputerGraphicsProject2023/src/vulture/scene/Camera.h) that stores view and projection matrices.
+- A [WorldBufferObject](../ComputerGraphicsProject2023/src/vulture/scene/World.h) storing details about Scene Light

 ## Record Draw calls in Command Buffer

 ## Object Transforms (Matrices)

-## Navigation (Input)